debalina1989/ckeditor-rails/README.md

 The `ckeditor_rails` gem integrates the `CKEditor` with the Rails asset pipeline.

+This is a forked repository from https://github.com/tsechingho/ckeditor-rails.
+This gem removes all languages except English, and removes the following plugins:
+WebSpellChecker, smiley, scayt, preview, pasteFromWord, link, iframe, forms, flash, div, about, a11yhelp.
+Stylesheets and images related to the above list of plugins are also removed.

 And it would work with following environments:

 * ruby 1.9.3+